chewyboba10/sushi-burrito/_posts/2022-09-08-CollegeBoard-Performance-Task.md

 ## Plan and ideas

-- Something about cooking and recipes from around the world
+- Organizing various recipes based on where it originates, the ingredients it uses, and how long the recipe takes
+- Organizing various animals based on where it lives, what it eats, it population size, etc.
--
+- More ideas coming soon

 ### Row 1: Program Purpose and Function